Jumpy - Jump into Python (and onto XBMC)

 - Python 2.7.
 To make life simpler add python to your system path and then set up easy_install.

-- py4j.
+- py4j

-XBMC Installation ("optional")
+Kodi Installation ("optional")

 PhantomJS Installation (optional)